GastonZalba/ol-elevation-parser/README.md

 The bigger the number, the greater the quality of the elevation data, but slower response times and bigger overhead (principally on `getFeatureInfo` method).
-`50` is the default
+This value is used to sample LinesStrings and Polygons contour `50` is the default

 Type: [number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)

 #### sampleSizeArea

-To obtain the elevation values on each volume measurement, multiples samples are taken across the polygon.
+To obtain the elevation values on a volume measurement, multiples samples are taken across the polygon.
-Value in meters
+The value provided must be in meters.
 The bigger the number, the greater the quality of the measurement, but slower response times and bigger overhead (principally on `getFeatureInfo` method).
-`'auto'` is the default.
-This use 0.5 on small measurements, and 10 in biggers ones
+`'auto'` is the default: this use 0.5 meters samples on small measurements, and 10 meters in biggers ones

 Type: ([number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number) | `"auto"`)